wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 ### Other changes in 1.7.2+

-- Changed value returned from `PowerAuthCorePassword.validatePasswordComplexity()` function, includiding the prototype of the validation block.
+- Changed value returned from `PowerAuthCorePassword.validatePasswordComplexity()` function, including the prototype of the validation block.

 ## iOS & tvOS App Extensions